GE-MDS-FNM-V2/action-object/README.md

 [![Coverage Status](https://coveralls.io/repos/github/GE-MDS-FNM-V2/action-object/badge.svg?branch=master)](https://coveralls.io/github/GE-MDS-FNM-V2/action-object?branch=master)

-This library is used a common interface between all modules.
+This library is a common interface between all modules.
 It contains a standard format for transmitting data, as well as a standard error format.
+If _any_ data is going to be transmitted between any module, or any consumer and CSM, use this object.

 ## I would like to use the library in my app